-Yesterday I helped the Plant Health and Seeds Inspectorate (PHSI) pick leaves from the orchard for testing for plum pox virus.
-We picked 24 leaves each from 125 of the 127 trees that constitute the new plum orchard (2 of the trees did not have enough leaves on them to provide a full sample), with gloved hands, changing gloves after every plant to avoid cross-contamination.
-The leaves were sealed in plastic bags and kept in a cool bag until sent for testing.
+Yesterday I helped the Plant Health and Seeds Inspectorate (PHSI) pick leaves from the orchard to be tested for plum pox virus, so that its spread can be monitored and contained.
+We picked 24 leaves each from 125 of the 127 trees that constitute the new plum orchard (2 of the trees did not have enough leaves on them to provide a full sample).
+To avoid cross-contamination of the samples, we used a new pair of gloves for every plant.
+The picked leaves were sealed in plastic bags and kept in a cool box until they were sent for testing.
+It was an interesting experience to make, as I had not realised the risks from plum pox before, but I must admit I was slightly uncomfortable with the amount of plastic gloves ending up in the waste bin.

-Today I was helping our fruit specialist with chip budding plums, something I had been looking for.
-The process does not look too difficult, but of course it's all in the skill of the practician.
+Today, instead, I was helping our fruit specialist with chip budding plums, something I had been looking for.
+The process does not look too difficult, but of course it's just because it's done by a skilled person.

-First, one has to collect the bud material: ripe new year wood, often found on the south facing side of a plant.
+First, one has to collect the bud material: ripe new-year wood that has started changing colour.
+This is often found on the south facing side of a plant.

-The stems are trimmed of the leaves, leaving a small part of the petiole (it would be longer for T budding, as it would serve the purpose of a handle).
+The stems are trimmed of the leaves, leaving a small part of the petiole (if we were doing T budding, we would leave a longer piece, as it would serve the purpose of a handle).

 They are then labelled and kept in a cool place, preferably wrapped in moist towel until use.

-Sometimes one cannot find first year wood, so it is possible to try with second year material.
+Sometimes one cannot find first year wood, so it is possible to try with second year material (hardened wood).

 |Toe cut (the "lip" on the left), and buds removed|

-It is then the turn of the rootstock, which has to be previously cleared at the base for 20-30 cm.
+It is then the turn of the rootstock, which has to be previously cleared of any side branches at the base for 20-30 cm.

-- on the north side (so the stem from the bud straightens up by growing towards the sun) of the main stem,
+- on the north side of the main stem (so that the bud straightens up by growing towards the sun),

-- at a height of 10-15 cm to avoid rain splashes (with possible fungal spores) and
+- at a height of 10-15 cm from the ground to avoid rain splashes (with possible fungal spores) and

 - possibly above a node (which will stop the knife from sliding accidentally)